 What is respiratory syncytial virus?

-Respiratory syncytial virus (RSV) is a virus that can cause an infection of the respiratory (breathing) tract.
+Respiratory syncytial virus (RSV) is a virus that can cause infection of the respiratory (breathing) tract.
 RSV spreads easily from person to person through droplets when an infected person coughs or sneezes.
 It can also spread through direct contact with surfaces that have the virus on them.
 Most cases of RSV are mild and cause only cold-like symptoms.
-However, sometimes having RSV can lead to an infection in the lungs, such as pneumonia (also called lower respiratory tract disease).
+However, sometimes RSV can cause an infection in the lungs, such as pneumonia.
 Serious symptoms like fever, severe cough, wheezing, rapid breathing, and cyanosis (blue skin caused by not having enough oxygen in the body) might require hospitalization or the use of a ventilator to help the person breathe.
-Infants, babies that are born preterm (before 37 weeks), and people with weakened immune systems have a higher chance of developing severe RSV infection.
+Infants, babies who are born preterm (before 37 weeks), and people with weakened immune systems have a higher chance of developing a severe RSV infection.

-To learn more about RSV, see MotherToBaby’s fact sheet on RSV Infection here: https://mothertobaby.org/fact-sheets/respiratory-syncytial-virus-rsv/.
+To learn more about RSV, see the MotherToBaby fact sheet on RSV Infection here: https://mothertobaby.org/fact-sheets/respiratory-syncytial-virus-rsv/.

 What is the RSV vaccine?

 The RSV vaccine causes a person to make antibodies against RSV.
-When a person gets the RSV vaccine at the recommended time during pregnancy (32-36 weeks), the antibodies they make can pass to the developing fetus.
-It takes about 2 weeks after getting the vaccine in pregnancy for antibodies to fully pass to the developing baby.
-These antibodies can help protect the baby from severe RSV infection for about 6 months after they are born.
+When the vaccine is given at the recommended time during pregnancy (32-36 weeks), these antibodies can pass to the fetus.
+It takes about 2 weeks after getting the vaccine during pregnancy for antibodies to fully pass to the fetus.
+The antibodies help protect the baby from severe RSV infection for about 6 months after they are born.

-The only RSV vaccine approved for use in pregnancy in the United States (US) is called Abrysvo® (other available RSV vaccines are approved for use in older adults but not for use in pregnancy).
+The only RSV vaccine approved for use in pregnancy in the United States is called Abrysvo®.
 Abrysvo® is a protein subunit vaccine.
-It does not contain live virus that can cause RSV.
-The Centers for Disease Control and Prevention (CDC) recommend the Abrysvo® RSV vaccine for women who are 32-36 weeks pregnant who have not received an RSV vaccine in a previous pregnancy.
-The RSV vaccine is only recommended for use in pregnancy from September to January in most of the United States.
+It does not contain a live virus that can cause RSV.
+Major medical groups including the Centers for Disease Control and Prevention (CDC) recommend the Abrysvo® RSV vaccine for women who are 32-36 weeks pregnant and have not received the RSV vaccine in a previous pregnancy.
+The vaccine is recommended for use during pregnancy from September to January in most of the United States.

-If someone has already received an RSV vaccine during any previous pregnancy, they do not need to get an RSV vaccine again in their current pregnancy.
-Instead, they should talk to their healthcare provider about protecting their baby against RSV with nirsevimab (infant antibody).
-The CDC has information about the maternal RSV vaccine and nirsevimab here: https://www.cdc.gov/rsv/immunizations-protect-infants/index.html.
+Women who received an RSV vaccine during any previous pregnancy are not recommended to get an RSV vaccine again in a current pregnancy.
+Instead, they should talk to their healthcare providers about protecting their babies against RSV with antibodies given directly to the baby after delivery.
+CDC has information about the maternal RSV vaccine and infant antibodies here: https://www.cdc.gov/rsv/vaccines/protect-infants.html.

-Other RSV vaccines exist, but they are not approved for use in pregnancy.
-Some brand names for these include Arexvy® and mResvia®.
-If you believe that you received one of these vaccines while pregnant, contact your healthcare provider to discuss the best way to protect your baby from RSV.
-Experts do not recommend any special monitoring if people have received the incorrect RSV vaccine.
+Other RSV vaccines (such as Arexvy® and mResvia®) are not approved for use in pregnancy.
+If you believe you received one of these vaccines while pregnant, talk with your healthcare provider about the recommendations for protecting your baby from RSV.
+Experts do not recommend any special monitoring if a woman was given an incorrect RSV vaccine in pregnancy.

-Does getting the RSV vaccine make it harder to get pregnant?
+Can getting the RSV vaccine make it harder for me to get pregnant?

 I just got the RSV vaccine.
 How long do I need to wait before I get pregnant?

-The Abrysvo® RSV vaccine is only recommended for people who are already pregnant (32-36 weeks) and for older adults.
-In the rare event that someone gets the RSV vaccine and is planning a pregnancy, there are no recommendations about waiting periods to get pregnant.
+The Abrysvo® RSV vaccine is recommended for women who are already pregnant (32-36 weeks) and for older adults.
+If a woman happens to get an RSV vaccine before pregnancy, there is no recommended waiting period before getting pregnant.

 Does getting the RSV vaccine increase the chance of miscarriage?